-NOAA successfully achieves its wide range of environment-focused missions through the support of a highly skilled, passionate and diverse workforce, which includes federal employees, contractors, grantees, as well as dedicated volunteers.
+NOAA successfully achieves its wide range of environment-focused missions through the support of a highly-skilled, passionate and diverse workforce, which includes federal employees, contractors, grantees, as well as dedicated volunteers.
 We hope you will explore opportunities with NOAA, and join us in enhancing life through science.

 Careers & jobs

-Unlock secrets in the deep oceans, track rapidly moving storms, operate state-of-the-art environmental satellites, chart the Nation's waterways, formulate models to forecast climate trends, protect and preserve our living marine resources.
+Unlock secrets in the deep ocean, track rapidly moving storms, operate state-of-the-art environmental satellites, chart the Nation's waterways, formulate models to forecast climate trends, protect and preserve our living marine resources.
 It's all in a day's work at NOAA!
 Join a dedicated workforce committed to a vital mission: safeguarding the public, protecting natural resources, strengthening the economy.
 NOAA, a career that makes a world of difference!
 To see open positions at NOAA, visit the USA Jobs website.

 Opportunities for students